 This week’s easy quilt block is made of nine small fabric squares arranged in a checkerboard pattern.
-The graphic on the left shows the two kinds of nine-patch blocks you can make from two fabrics.
+The graphic above shows the two kinds of nine-patch blocks you can make from two fabrics.
 That’s what I will show you how to do in this post.

 Here’s what you will need: